 (By the way, many groups (Christians included) have been the ones both excluding, and including, others throughout the course of history.)

 In our culture today, how do we navigate this process of inclusion versus exclusion?
+Do we exclusively define inclusion?

 Here are some talking points/questions…